Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Analysis of CW-LRD-z10

 \subsection{Forced photometry}

 We perform PSF-matched forced photometry of CW-LRD-z10 from HST/F606W to MIRI/F770W, including filters not covered in COSMOS2025, to have uniform photometric measurements.
 We reconstruct empirical PSFs based on field stars for each band (Section\,\ref{ss:image_fit}), and then match the PSFs of all images to the F770W PSF, the longest-wavelength filter (with the largest PSF FWHM) in which CW-LRD-z10 is detected.
 We measure the photometry using a $0.\!\!^{\prime\prime}54$ diameter circular aperture, which corresponds to $2\times$ the FWHM of the F770W PSF.
 The surface brightness profile of CW-LRD-z10 is well described by the PSF (Sections\,\ref{ss:image_fit} and \ref{ss:morph}); thus, we perform the aperture photometry with a correction to estimate the total photometry assuming the F770W PSF.
 For non-detections in F606W, F814W, and F115W, we use error maps to compute the $2\sigma$ error on the aperture photometry as an upper limit.
 The forced photometry is consistent with the PSF photometry estimated from the image-based fitting analysis (Section\,\ref{ss:image_fit}) within the $1\sigma$ uncertainty.
 For the non-detections in MIRI (F1000W and F2100W), we do not perform PSF matching to maintain a higher spatial resolution for the detection images.
 To estimate upper limits in F1000W and F2100W, we use a $0.\!\!^{\prime\prime}66$ and $1.\!\!^{\prime\prime}35$ diameter circular aperture, respectively, which corresponds to $2\times$ each FWHM, and apply an aperture correction assuming each PSF.
+The resulted photometry and upper limits are listed in Table.\,\ref{tab:info}.